robsingh/todo/README.md

     * Planning to use sqlite for that.

 - View the date and time when an item was added and removed.
-    * Added the functionality to view when was an item added in the list.
+    * Added the functionality to view when was a task is added.
+    * Added the functionality to capture the timestamp when a task is deleted and keep a record of deleted tasks (recycle bin).

 - Add the priority order of a task in the list.
 For example, 1 defines most important and 5 defines least important.
     * Added the functionality to add the priority order of the task.